Pfunds

 Pfunds is a municipality in the district of Landeck in the Austrian state of Tyrol located 19.7 km south of the city of Landeck and 5 km north of the border to Switzerland.
+It is close to the international tripoint with Italy to the south (Vinschgau).

 The village was first mentioned in documents in 1282.
 The main source of income is tourism.

+Geography

+Populated places

+The municipality of Kirchdorf consists of the following populated places; the first two are villages while the rest are hamlets.